ukncsc/edge-mod/README.md

 The adapter is still under active development and as such shouldn't be considered a finished product.

 ## Installation
 The adapter is currently aimed at version 2.8.1 of Soltra Edge.
 Other versions may work but your mileage may vary.
-The following is carried out as a superuser on the GUI whilst on the 'Admin > Adapters' page.
+The following is carried out as a Super User on the GUI whilst on the 'Admin > Adapters' page.

 1. Upload and install the new adapter
 2. Click on 'Restart Services' in the 'Restart Required' box